Mexico City, Part I

 Reading Time: 12 minutes

-This travelogue is an amalgam of two different trips I’ve taken to this history-drenched metropolis.
+This travelogue is an amalgam of two different trips I’ve taken to Mexico City.
 The first was a solo trip I took in April of 2018; the second was a quick stopover on my way back from Guatemala in April of 2019.

 I think one of the most important lessons I ever learned from traveling was to step out of my comfort zone once in a while.